Access the Bus Open Data Service to:

 - find the best value tickets

-- requiring bus operators to provide open, accurate and up-to-date data (timetable, fares and live location data)
+- required bus operators to provide open, accurate and up-to-date data (timetable, fares and vehicle location (real-time) data)

-- ensuring all local bus services across England are in scope (and cross border services too for the English leg of the journey)
+- ensured all local bus services across England (outside London) are in scope (and cross-border services too for the English leg of the journey or those coming into or outside of London)

 |31 December 2020